Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Discussion

 \section{Discussion}

-This paper suggests three estimators for the intensity function of RAC locations, which facilitates the calculation of the probability that a RAC will appear in a certain place.
-Results based on real data were presented.
-The naive, random and CML estimators were compared in two analyses; the first using pixels as areas and achieving maximum resolution and the second using large areas and a piece-wise constant model that was meant to reduce the sensitivity to the challenges caused by the process of normalization.

-In these two analyses, the CML and random effects estimators produced very similar results which were moreover relatively close to the naive estimator.
-The simulations show that the random effects estimator is found to be the best among the three estimators and thus may be proffered.
-Although the hypothesis of a uniform intensity function is rejected, the maximum estimated intensity value is approximately twice that of the minimum value.
-In other words, it is not far from a uniform intensity function.
-This means that the probability of finding a RAC is relatively similar across the entire shoe sole.
+The CML and random effects estimators produced very similar results, which were moreover relatively close to the naive estimator.
+The simulations suggest that, among the three estimators, the random effects perform best and thus may be preferred.
+Using this model, the hypothesis of a uniform intensity function is rejected, and the maximum estimated intensity value is approximately twice that of the minimum value.
 The estimated intensity function is highest at the ball and heel of the foot.
-It seems reasonable that the deviation from uniformity is a result of the morphology of the foot and the areas of the foot that cause pressure on the shoe.
-This assumption fits the shape of the estimated intensity function presented here.
+The deviation from uniformity is a result of the morphology of the foot and the areas of the foot that cause pressure on the shoe.
+This fits the shape of the estimated intensity function presented here.

-The estimation of the intensity function has been made under the assumption of independence among RACs (using the logistic model and assuming independence among pixels or the Poisson process assumption which implies independence among RACs).
-However, as shown in Kaplan Damary et al. (2018), the assumption of independence among RACs is unjustified.
-It is well known that using an independence working assumption even when dependence exists results in consistent estimators.
-Thus, the estimators of the intensity function are still valid but their variance may not be.

-In addition, the assumption that all shoes have the same shape of the intensity function and only differ by the shoe-specific parameter which determines the hight of the function, presented in \eqref{assump1}, may not be realistic.
-The reason is that people have different walking patterns which can affect their baseline intensity function.
-Using larger areas as building blocks for the model may solve part of this problem, but further study is needed to understand the importance of the assumption.

-A few questions remain.
-As noted above, normalization of the shoe sole coordinates caused the location of a pixel, after the stretching of the shoe along the Y axis, to move from its original position, and it is not clear how the shoes should be compared.
-It is clear that the normalization affects the results presented here and other types of normalizations should be considered.
-Further investigation is needed in this respect.

-Other characteristics of the RAC such as size and shape should be included in the model for the intensity function.
-This can be done by calculating a separate intensity function for each characteristic or by including these characteristics using a parametric model.
-In addition, the intensity function may be modelled by properties of the shoe such as the shoe type (sport vs. army), the manufacture, the material of the shoe etc.

-Most importantly, the probability of a RAC at a given point on the shoe sole may have a serious effect on the evidential value of the match between the crime scene print and the suspect's shoe.
-As mentioned above, it was found that in certain areas of the shoe the estimated intensity value is approximately twice that of other areas.
-This factor of 2 is not of great significance when finding only a single RAC, but may be much more important when finding multiple RACs, which is often the case.